Learning Relevant Contextual Variables Within Bayesian Optimization: Maximum Mean Discrepancy-based variable selection

 with $\mathcal{L}_\gamma$ a region of interest: the locations where the objective function value is above a threshold $\gamma$.
 This measure reflects how important $Z^{(i)}$ is to reach $\mathcal{L}_\gamma$.

 We implemented this measure, substituting expectations for empirical means over the dataset $\D$.
 We use $\gamma=0.8$, a threshold identical to the one used for \texttt{SADCBO} in \Cref{eq:dgamma}.
 The kernel $k$ is chosen to be a RBF kernel, and $l$ is a linear kernel $l(y,y') = yy'$, a common choice for binary data.
-We create two baselines: \texttt{MMDCBO}, the analogue of \texttt{SADCBO} but using the MMD-based variable relevance measure, and likewise, \texttt{MMDBO}, the analogue of \texttt{SADBO}.
-Unlike \texttt{SADCBO}, the MMD-based strategy cannot use candidates samples obtained from a batch acquisition function, as no output value is known for these candidates, which prevents the computation of the expectations in Equation~(\ref{eq:mmdapprox}).
-Therefore, for fair comparison, we set $Q=0$ for \texttt{SADCBO} and \texttt{SADBO}.
-This means that the dataset on which \texttt{SADCBO} and \texttt{SADBO} perform sensitivity analysis is restricted to $\D^\gamma$ only, as introduced in \Cref{eq:dgamma}.

-The results displayed in Figure~\ref{fig:SI-ablammd} show that both \texttt{SADCBO} and \texttt{SADBO} consistently outperform their MMD-based counterparts for the Hartmann6D and Ackley5D functions, even when increasing the number of irrelevant variables.
-Thus, we decided not to include this measure in our benchmarks presented in the main text.